jcomeauictx/linux-artik/README.md

 and artik10 is linux-3.10.93 and based on Samsung Exynos kernel.
 The artik710 and artik530 kernel is based on is based on linux-4.4.19.

+*PLEASE NOTE* as of 2025 (and probably a few years before), a lot of this information is out of date on modern operating systems such as Debian stable (bookworm).
+See `GNUmakefile` in the project root for the more up to date instructions for building for artik710.
+The same modifications may also be of use for building for artik5 and artik10, tweaked accordingly.

 ---
 ## 2. Build guide
 ### 2.1 Install cross compiler